ShadowDoggo/sfdl_files/SFDL/Instructions.md

 ### Linux (beta):

-Distros tested so far: Ubuntu, Mint.
+Distros tested so far: Ubuntu, Mint, Manjaro.

 Available only as Python script.
 Requires Python 3.10 or newer and the [requests](https://pypi.org/project/requests/) module.